Mead: Masculine Initiations

 Overview

-Margaret Mead (1901–1978) was arguably the 20th century’s most influential public anthropologist.
-Across her career, she studied how different cultures shape what it means to become an adult — particularly how societies construct masculinity through ritual, education, and social expectation.
-While she never wrote a single monograph devoted solely to male initiation rites, the topic runs as a persistent thread through her major works: Coming of Age in Samoa (1928), Growing Up in New Guinea (1930), Sex and Temperament in Three Primitive Societies (1935), and especially Male and Female: A Study of the Sexes in a Changing World (1949).
+Margaret Mead (1901-1978) studied how different cultures shape what it means to become an adult — particularly how societies construct masculinity through ritual, education, and social expectation.
+The topic runs through her major works: Coming of Age in Samoa (1928), Growing Up in New Guinea (1930), Sex and Temperament in Three Primitive Societies (1935), and especially Male and Female (1949).

 ┌──────────────────────────────────────────┐